-Jo Ann Jenkins is executive vice president and chief operating officer of AARP.
-As chief operating officer, she oversees development of an enterprise-wide strategy that includes defining and facilitating operational priorities, as well as maximizing AARP’s mission.
-She oversees 10 of AARP’s key programs, including strategic planning, management and coordination of AARP’s multiple member-facing distribution channels, technology and digital operations, and development of an innovation strategy.
+Jo Ann Jenkins is Executive Vice President and Chief Operating Officer of AARP.
+As COO, she leads an enterprise-wide strategy to define priorities, align processes and allocate resources in support of older Americans and their families.
+She oversees 10 of the association’s key programs, including strategic planning, management and coordination of AARP’s multiple member-facing distribution channels, technology and digital operations, and development of an innovation strategy.

-Jenkins, a proven innovator, joined AARP Foundation in 2010 and has led the organization’s far-reaching development and social impact initiatives, including Drive to End Hunger, a national effort by AARP and AARP Foundation to help the millions of older Americans who struggle with hunger every day.
+Jenkins, a proven innovator, joined AARP in 2010 as President of AARP Foundation, AARP’s affiliated charity.
+She led that organization’s far-reaching development and social impact initiatives including Drive to End Hunger, a national effort by AARP and AARP Foundation to help the millions of older Americans who struggle with hunger every day.
 Under her leadership, the foundation’s overall donor base increased by 90 percent over two years.

-A native of Mobile, Ala., she earned her Bachelor of Arts from Spring Hill College there.
+A native of Mobile, Ala., she earned her B.A. from Spring Hill College there.
 She is a 1998 graduate of the Stanford Executive Program, offered by the university’s Graduate School of Business.

 On May 13, 2014, AARP’s Board of Directors announced that she would become AARP’s CEO beginning Sept.
 1, 2014.
 Until that time, she will continue her duties as Chief Operating Officer.